 The immune-signaling protein interferon alfa-2a is approved for subsets of patients with hairy cell leukemia and Philadelphia chromosome-positive chronic myeloid leukemia.
 Interferon alfa-2b is approved for some patients with hairy cell leukemia and aggressive non-Hodgkin lymphoma.

-Immunotherapy treatments for advanced liver cancer include the checkpoint inhibitors nivolumab and pembrolizumab.
+Immunotherapy treatments for advanced liver cancer may also include the checkpoint inhibitors nivolumab, ipilimumab, and pembrolizumab.

-Several checkpoint inhibitors — including atezolizumab, nivolumab, and pembrolizumab — may be used in treating patients with advanced non-small cell lung cancer.
+Several checkpoint inhibitors — including atezolizumab, nivolumab, ipilimumab, and pembrolizumab — may be used in treating patients with advanced non-small cell lung cancer.